asyks/contact-api/README.md

 To create a contact record send a POST request with json body to `/contact/create`.

 required json fields: "email"

-supported fields: "email", "name", "company"
+supported json fields: "email", "name", "company"

 ### Get one Contact
 To get a single contact by id send a GET request with json body to `/contact`.